jcubic/jankiewicz-blog/blog/en/charity-bragging-page.md

 ## [Polish Wikipedia](https://opp.wikimedia.pl/)

 I mostly donate via 1.5% of tax.
 In Poland, we can donate 1.5% of our tax to charity organizations.
 I always donate to Wikipedia.
-I'm Polish Wikipedia editor and I take part in their conference "WZLOT".
+But I also support Polish Wikipedia as a volunteer, I'm Polish Wikipedia editor and I take part in their conference "WZLOT".
+Beside editing I'm also a mentor for newcomers, and a Wiki Trainer.

 ## [Web Mode](https://github.com/sponsors/fxbois)